Kelorastus/Rakuten/README.md

 Useful:
 - if anything went wrong
-- if you added a dependency but don't need it
+- if you did `pip install` but want to cancel
 - if someone changed the requirement files and they conflict with your local venv.

 Delete the `venv` folder of your local repository.